-Objectives for 2020 Performance for 2020 Objectives for 2021 1.
+Objectives for 2021 Performance for 2021 Objectives for 2022 1.
 Revenue Growth Reduced revenue target in line with USD interest rate expectations.
-Revenue (total operating income) fell by 47.8% compared to prior year.
-Lower USD interest rates resulted in a decrease in net interest income.
-Maintain revenue at or above 2020 levels.
-2. Return on tangible equity Deliver ongoing Return on Tangible Equity ("ROTE") above the HSBC Group target of 11%.
-ROTE of 5.9% was achieved.
-Deliver ongoing ROTE above 8%.
-3. Expense Growth To maintain positive Jaws in line with HSBC Group target.
-Revenue fell by 47.8%, and costs fell by 10.9%, yielding a negative Jaws of 36.9%.
-Decrease in revenue is mainly attributable to lower interest income.
-Decrease in operating expenses is mainly attributable to lower intercompany expenses and direct costs.
-Achieve positive Jaws in line with HSBC Group target.
-Achieve a cost efficiency ratio (total expenses/total operating income) of less than 32%.
-4. Portfolio Quality Proactively continue to manage credit risk within the loan book and keep Expected Credit Losses ("ECLs") at a minimum.
-5. Capital and Liquidity Risk Impairment charge of USD0.3m compared to release of USD0.2m in 2019.
-Proactively continue to manage credit risk within the loan book and keep ECLs at a minimum (<1% of total on and off balance sheet exposures).
-Management To maintain capital above the Bank of Mauritius ("BoM") minimum regulatory requirement of 12.5% The capital adequacy ratio at 31 December 2020 was at 21.1% and Core Equity Tier 1 (CET1) ratio was 20.0% under Basel III.
-To maintain total capital ratio above the Bank of Mauritius ("BoM") minimum regulatory requirement of 12.5%. • To meet the BoM liquidity risk management guidelines.
-Liquidity Coverage Ratio (LCR) stood at 215.4% as at year end well above the regulatory limit of 100%.
-As per 2020 objectives.
+Revenue (total operating income) fell by 12.2% compared to prior year.
+Continued low USD interest rates resulted in a further decrease in net interest income in 2021.
+Increase revenue above 2021 levels.
+2. Return on tangible equity Deliver ongoing Return on Tangible Equity ("ROTE") above the HSBC Group target of 10%.
+Deliver ongoing ROTE in line with Group target of 10% 3.
+Expense Growth To maintain positive Jaws in line with HSBC Group target. • Achieve positive Jaws in line with HSBC Group target.
+The Bank's cost efficiency ratio was 47.0%, impacted by lower Revenue from lower interest rates.
+Achieve a cost efficiency ratio (total expenses/total operating income) of less than 30%.
+4. Portfolio Quality Proactively continue to manage credit risk within the loan book and keep Expected Credit Losses ("ECLs") at a minimum. compared to a charge of USD0.3m in Proactively continue to manage credit risk within the loan book and keep ECLs at a minimum (<1% of total on and off balance sheet exposures).
+5. Capital and Liquidity Risk Management Bank of Mauritius ("BoM") To maintain total capital ratio above the Bank of Mauritius ("BoM") minimum regulatory requirement of 11.9%. • To meet the BoM liquidity risk management guidelines.
+Liquidity Coverage Ratio (LCR) stood at 258.0% as at year end well above the regulatory limit of 100%.
+As per 2021 objectives.
 6. Return on Average Assets Monitor return on the average assets to achieve profit in line with the target.
-Return on Average assets has decreased to 0.6% compared to 1.5% in 2019.
-Monitor return on the average assets to achieve profit before tax above 0.7%.
+0 Monitor return on the average assets to achieve profit before tax above 0.5%.